Library Comparison

 DomTrip Advantages:

-- Entity and quote preservation - JDOM normalizes these during serialization
+- Entity and numeric char ref preservation - JDOM decodes these through SAX and re-encodes differently

 - Better API design - Type-safe, fluent, modern Java patterns